bookercodes/booker.codes/works/scrimba-pod.md

 ### Compounding effects of evergreen content 🌱
 Early on, we made a calculated decision to produce high quality and (hopefully) evergreen episodes.
-Investing in quality like this has paid off in a big way 😃.
+Investing in quality like this has paid off in a big way because of the ways evergreen content compounds.

-Listeners are always telling us how they're listening through the backlog, and that is supported by our analytics.
+Listeners are always telling us how they're listening through the backlog, and that is reflected in our analytics as well.
 In fact, **half our monthly downloads come from episodes published more than a month ago**.

 This compounding effect combined with WoM has been one of two major drivers for listnership growth.

 The other driver of growth?
 Systematic content repurposing.